scotws/tinkasm/docs/MANUAL.md

 ### Drawbacks

-Because of the way it is structured, as an assembler, TinkAsm is horribly inefficient as an assembler.
+Because of the way it is structured, as an assembler, TinkAsm is somewhat inefficient as an assembler.
 If you're in it for raw speed, this is not the assembler for you.
+Given the size of the data involved, this is probably not a problem.

 TinkAsm assumes that there is one and one mnemonic for each opcode.
 This is why the assembler uses Typist's Assembler Notation (TAN) instead of traditional notation for these MPUs.

 ### State of Development

-TinkAsm, though very much functional, is not fully tested.
+TinkAsm, though very much functional, is not fully tested, and is being used for Liara Forth for the 65816.
 See the `docs/TODO.txt` file for features that are to be added soon and those that will come later.
 Suggestions are welcome.

 ## Requirements